Directory of U.S. Military Rockets and Missiles

 AGM-158A

+In May 2004 the Air Force approved full-rate production of the AGM-158A.
 Although the U.S. Navy was a partner in the JASSM program, it has been more reluctant than the USAF to field the AGM-158, preferring the AGM-84H/K SLAM-ER for many missions instead.
-Procurement of the Navy's originally planned 450 JASSMs has first been postponed to 2007, but has finally been cancelled altogether in 2005.
+Procurement of the Navy's originally planned 450 JASSMs was first postponed to 2007, but was finally cancelled altogether in 2005.

 Specifications